e-j-w/ChartOfNuclides/README.md

 * GNU make
 * SDL3, SDL_image, SDL_ttf

 The current version has been tested under Arch Linux as of June 2024.
+For now SDL3 and its libraries probably have to be compiled manually, as they aren't (yet) packaged for major Linux distros.

 ### Build the database and program

-The program relies on additional data files, which can be obtained from **TBD**.
-The embedded font used needs to support special UTF-8 characters in order to display info such as decay modes correctly.

-Install all build dependencies listed above.
-For now SDL3 and its libraries probably have to be compiled manually, as they aren't (yet) packaged for major Linux distros.

-Build the application binaries using `make` (from the source tree root directory):
+Install all build dependencies listed above, then build the application binaries using `make` (from the source tree root directory):

 ```
 # using gcc: